I've Always Been A Crier – Now I'm On Antidepressants & I Can't Shed A Tear

 Which is how I ended up finally taking antidepressants, two and a half years after I first sought help.

 Antidepressants are increasingly contentious.
 In particular, the prescription of selective serotonin reuptake inhibitors (SSRIs) and serotonin and norepinephrine reuptake inhibitors (SNRIs) has risen steadily in recent years.
-During 2015 to 2018, over 13% of U.S. adults reported using an antidepressant medication in the last month, and roughly twice as many women (17.7%) as men (8.4%) used them, according to the Centers For Disease Control & Prevention.
 They are prescribed for a range of mental health conditions, though their primary use is for depression and then anxiety.

 But as their prescription trends upwards, so too do questions about their usage, especially for depression.
-In November last year the National Institute for Health and Care Excellence (NICE) published new guidelines on managing depression in adults for the first time in 12 years, advocating that those with less severe depression "should be offered therapy, exercise, mindfulness and meditation before antidepressants".
+In November last year the National Institute for Health and Care Excellence (NICE) in the UK published new guidelines on managing depression in adults for the first time in 12 years, advocating that those with less severe depression "should be offered therapy, exercise, mindfulness and meditation before antidepressants".
 This was followed by a study published in the Drug and Therapeutics Bulletin which stated: "Much of the evidence of their efficacy comes from short-term placebo-controlled trials which tend not to include outcomes that are of greatest relevance to patients, such as social functioning or quality of life, but rather restrict outcomes narrowly to symptom measures.
 On such measures these studies do not demonstrate clinically significant differences from placebo for depression."
-(Worth noting: No one should stop taking any medication they're prescribed without first speaking and working closely with their doctor.)

 Advertisement